crukci-bioinformatics/ampliconseq/README.md

 `.command.out`, inspection of which can be helpful when debugging pipeline runs.

 Intermediate files created during a pipeline execution are written to the work directories.
-The final outputs are written either to the launch directory or the directory specified using the `--outputDir` command line option or the `outputDir` parameter.
+The final outputs are written to the output directory, which defaults to a `results` subdirectory of the launch directory and can be changed using the `-output-dir` command line option or by setting `outputDir` in a configuration file (outside the `params` block).
 The `work` directory (and all its subdirectories) can be deleted on successful completion of the pipeline unless other Nextflow pipeline runs are also making use of the same top-level work directory.

 ## <a name="confidence">Confidence level for variants called in replicate libraries</a>